 Do you use a graphic design program, like Canva, to make graphics for your blog or business?
 Me too!
 I love Canva!
 But, there are some things you need to know to follow copyright laws.

-The only thing you can do as a basic Canva user is create graphics for use in your business.
-This is what Canva is intended for!
-Thus, when using a clipart image it needs to be set on a completely original template and cannot be used as the trademark or logo for your business (if you want to make a logo/trademark on Canva, it would have to be 100% originally made by you without usage of clipart or imagery provided by Canva).
-Which means you can use any templates you make on Canva for your own business’s flyers, ads, blog post images, IG graphics, etc. The main thing to remember is that you CANNOT under any circumstances gain actual revenue from an image you make on Canva unless you purchase the imagery through a license.
+However, when using a clipart image it needs to be set on a completely original template and cannot be used as the trademark or logo for your business (if you want to make a logo/trademark on Canva, it would have to be 100% originally made by you without the usage of clipart or imagery provided by Canva).

 Does buying a license through Canva change this?